argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 #### Filter and Sort datasets for training

-Say you want to filter a part or your dataset, keep only the submitted records, or maybe sort by date to train on the latest additions to your dataset only.
-You can do it easily from the `ArgillaTrainer` by using the `filter_by` and `sort_by` methods:
+Say you want to filter a part of your dataset, keep only the submitted records, or maybe sort by date to train on the latest additions to your dataset only.
+You can do it easily from the `ArgillaTrainer` by using the `filter_by`, `sort_by`, and `max_records` arguments:

 ```python
 from argilla import SortBy